verhas/string/README.md

 strs("a","b").is.any.blank()
 ```

-and similarl you can negate the expression writing
+and similarly you can negate the expression writing

 ```java
 strs("a","b").is.not.any.blank()